 Sri Lanka needed significant partnerships to chase down the stiff total but barring Lahiru Thirimanne (56), none of the frontline batsmen could offer any resistance.

-- Pakistan win by 6 wickets against Sri Lanka
+- Shadab Khan special gives Pakistan thrilling win against Sri Lanka in 2nd T20I

 Further embarrassment awaited the hosts in the form of crowd trouble, which held play for nearly half an hour, forcing the players off the ground.